Chikurinji Temple 竹林寺

 A five-tiered burgundy pagoda and more

 The temple was established during the eighth century.
 One of the temple's most arresting features is its five-storied burgundy pagoda.
-See why this temple has a reputation for a being a scholarly institution and view important scrolls and Buddhist statues in the treasure hall.
+See why this temple has a reputation for being a scholarly institution and view important scrolls and Buddhist statues in the treasure hall.
 For a small fee, enter the main hall, where you can explore more of the temple's interiors and see its gardens.
 As Chikurinji Temple is open to the public, visitors are more than welcome to participate in the temple's scheduled events.